Polynomial invariants for rooted trees related to their random destruction: Introduction and preliminaries

-In Section 2, we fix notation and give a short explanation of the afore-mentioned random destruction processes, before we define the polynomial invariants in Section 3.
-Section 4 features several technical results like recursion identities for all polynomials.
-In Section 5 we formulate and prove the main theorem of the paper, Theorem~\ref{thm:complete}.
-Finally, Section 6 contains several remarks, examples, and an open conjecture.
+After fixing the necessary notation and terminology concerning trees below, Section~\ref{sec:defs} is dedicated to the combinatorial definitions of our polynomial invariants.
+Section~\ref{sec:prob} delivers the probabilistic background on random destruction of trees, and may serve as a motivation for the polynomial invariants, but the material presented there is not necessary for the main results or the proofs thereof in earlier sections.
+Accordingly, a reader not interested in the relation between random tree destruction and the polynomial invariants may safely skip this section.
+Section~\ref{sec:ident} returns to the combinatorial setting, and features several technical results like recursion identities for all polynomials.
+In Section~\ref{sec:leaf-induced} we formulate and prove the main theorem of the paper, Theorem~\ref{thm:complete}, and employ it to derive a reconstruction result for leaf-induced subtrees.
+Finally, Section~\ref{sec:discussion} contains several remarks, examples, and an open conjecture.

-\section{Preliminaries}
+\subsection{Preliminaries}